-The quantum theory of light and its interaction with charged particles have been most successfully formulated in the quantum field theory (QFT) framework, ensuring the manifest spacetime Lorentz symmetry and the unitarity of the quantum mechanics.
-In this subsection, we briefly review the formulation of the QFT of light and charged particles, called the quantum electrodynamics, by following the notations and conventions in \cite{weinberg1995}.\footnote{In particular, the Planck's constant $\hbar$ and the speed of light $c$ are taken to be unity.
-We also use the Einstein summation convention for repeated indices.}
+The quantum theory of light and its interaction with charged particles has been most successfully formulated in the quantum field theory (QFT) framework, ensuring the manifest spacetime Lorentz symmetry and the unitarity of quantum mechanics.
+In this subsection, we briefly review the formulation of the QFT for light and charged particles, called quantum electrodynamics, following the notations and conventions of \cite{weinberg1995}\footnote{In particular, Planck's constant $\hbar$ and the speed of light $c$ are taken to be unity.
+We also use the Einstein summation convention for repeated indices.}.